Attach2Cloud

 Attach2Cloud is a Microsoft Outlook add-in that has two main goals:

-• Engage Outlook users to store their Outlook attached files in OneDrive, SharePoint Online or Team.
+• Engage MS Outlook users to store their Outlook attached files in OneDrive, SharePoint Online, or Team.

-• Allow the attachment of files of any size (several GB if needed) in Outlook emails.
+• Allow the attachment of files of any size to MS Outlook emails, (up to 250 GB if needed, with no limit in maximum email size).

 Question #2

-What is the point of storing Outlook attachments in OneDrive, SharePoint Online or Teams?
+What is the point of storing MS Outlook attachments in OneDrive, SharePoint Online or Teams?
+And what is the point of using Attach2Cloud for this purpose?

-If their files are not stored in the Cloud (in OneDrive, SharePoint Online or Teams), O365 users cannot benefit from these features.
-This is the reason why OneDrive adoption is key to any Office 365 deployment project.
+If MS 365 users do not store their files in the Cloud (in OneDrive, SharePoint Online or Teams), they cannot benefit from these features.
+This is the reason OneDrive adoption is so critical to any MS 365 deployment project.

-At customers starting with Office 365, and sometimes even at customers using Office 365 for some time already, the main vector of file exchange is Outlook.
+At customers starting with MS 365, and sometimes even at customers using MS 365 for quite some time already, most often, the main method of exchanging files is still Microsoft Outlook.

-Attach2Cloud provides a bridge between Outlook and OneDrive, SharePoint Online and Teams, accelerating and increasing the adoption and usage of these platforms, and, consequently, increasing the Office 365 advanced collaboration features adoption and usage as well.
+Attach2Cloud provides a bridge between MS Outlook and OneDrive, SharePoint Online and Teams, accelerating and increasing the adoption and usage of these cloud storage platforms, and, consequently, increasing the MS 365 advanced collaboration features adoption and usage as well.

 Question #3

-You’re talking about attaching files in emails with no size limit?
-Isn’t this contradictory with the goal of engaging Outlook users to use OneDrive, SharePoint Online or Teams more intensively?
+Attach2Cloud allows attaching files to MS Outlook emails with no size limit.
+Doesn’t this conflict with the aim of encouraging MS Outlook users to make more intensive use of OneDrive, SharePoint Online, and Teams?

 Not at all, quite the contrary!

-Indeed, these attachments are in fact only attached to emails in appearance.
-Attach2Cloud creates the appearance of an attachment but in reality, these files are uploaded to OneDrive, SharePoint Online or Teams and replaced by Modern Attachments (i.e., links) when sending the email.
-(This is performed automatically and transparently by Attach2Cloud).
+Indeed, with Attach2Cloud, files attached to MS Outlook emails are in fact only attached in appearance.
+Attach2Cloud creates the appearance of an attachment but, in reality, it automatically uploads these files to OneDrive, SharePoint Online or Teams, and replaces them by Modern Attachments (i.e., links) when sending the email.

-For the Outlook users, everything is as usual: They create an email, attach some files of any size (several GB if needed) to it, complete their email and click on Send.
+For MS Outlook users, everything is as usual: They create an email, attach files of any size to it (up to 250 GB per file if needed, with no email size limit), complete their email and click on Send.
 That’s it!

-In fact, for the O365 users, attaching files to Outlook emails without any size limits is often the most attractive Attach2Cloud feature, as a first step in Attach2Cloud usage.
+For novice users, attaching files to MS Outlook emails without any file or email size limits is often the most attractive Attach2Cloud feature.

-Then, they most often start understanding the benefits of sharing files in the Cloud (compared to exchanging standard Outlook attached files) very fast and let Attach2Cloud uploading not only their largest attached files, but also most of the attached files implied in collaboration processes.
+Then, they most often start understanding very quickly the benefits of sharing files in the Cloud (compared to exchanging standard MS Outlook attached files) and let Attach2Cloud uploading not only their largest attached files, but also most of the attached files implied in collaboration processes.

-Attach2Cloud is a great solution to engage your Office 365 users adopting OneDrive, SharePoint Online and Teams, or, for more advanced O365 users, to help them making a more intensive and more productive use of these platforms.
+Attach2Cloud is a great solution to engage your MS 365 users adopting OneDrive, SharePoint Online and Teams, and, for more advanced MS 365 users, to help them making a more intensive and more productive use of these platforms while drastically reducing the time needed to share files in the cloud.

 Question #4